Student Welfare

 Please note, only certain NES entitlements apply to casual employees.
 For more information on the NES, see National Employment Standards.

-When should you contact fair work ombudsman?
+When should you contact Fair Work Ombudsman?

 If you believe you are not receiving your minimum rights and conditions at work or having workplace issues, contact the Fair Work Ombudsman for free information and advice.
 Remember, visa holders can seek help without fear of visa cancellation, even if they’ve breached their work-related visa conditions.